peci1/robot_body_filter/README.md

 #### Bounding shapes

 As a byproduct, the filter can also compute various bounding shapes of the robot model.
-There are actually two robot models - one for contains test and one for shadow test (these models can differ by inflation and considered links).
+There are actually four robot models - one for contains test, one for shadow test, one for bounding sphere computation and one for bounding box (these models can differ by inflation and considered links).
-All bounding shapes are computed from the model used for contains test (even if `filter/do_contains_test` is off).
 All bounding shapes are published in the filtering frame.
 For point-by-point scans, the bounding shapes correspond to the time instant specified in the header of the processed scan.
 The computation of bounding shapes is off by default, but enabling it is cheap (performance-wise).
-Each bounding shape can also specifically ignore some links or collisions from its computation.

-The **bounding sphere** is easy - the smallest sphere that contains the whole collision model for contains test (with the specified exclusions removed).
+The **bounding sphere** is easy - the smallest sphere that contains the whole collision model for bounding sphere computation (with the specified exclusions removed).

 The **bounding box** is the smallest axis-aligned bounding box aligned to the filtering frame.
+It is built from the model for bounding box computation.

 The **local bounding box** is the smallest axis-aligned bounding box aligned to the frame specified in `local_bounding_box/frame_id`.
 It is especially useful with mobile robots when the desired frame is `base_link`.
+It is built from the model for bounding box computation.

 The **oriented bounding box** should be the smallest box containing the collision model.
 However, its computation is very bad conditioned, so the